davidjeddy/humhub-widget-demo/readme.md

 Due to the way Humhub is built and the way composer works symlinks need to be created manually
  * `cd ./protected/modules`
- * `ln -sfn demo ../vendor/davidjeddy/humhub-widget-demo/src/modules/demo`
+ * `ln -sfn ../vendor/davidjeddy/humhub-widget-demo/src/modules/demo demo`

 license
 =======